AusClimateService/MRNBC/README.md

 A python wrapper for the Multivariate Recursive Nested Bias Correction (MRNBC) Fortran package.

+Generic code is located in pymrnbc.py, however the other scripts (particularly example_calc_mrnbc) show how it is used and include important parameters that the code expects.

 ## Running the example scripts

-Requirements: Running the bias correction method requires access to following NCI projects: hh5, dk92, ia39
+Requirements: Running the bias correction example requires access to following NCI projects: hh5, dk92, ia39

 1. Compile the Fortran code by running the following command in the directory:
    - `bash pybuild.sh`

-2. Change the temp and output directories in the 5 Python scripts (example_calc_mrnbc, example_chunk_mrnbc, example_chunk_ref, example_convert_to_nc and example_repair_mrnbc) to relevant and accessible directories for your use.
+2. Change the temp and output directories in the 5 example Python scripts (example_calc_mrnbc, example_chunk_mdl, example_chunk_ref, example_convert_to_nc and example_repair_mrnbc) to relevant and accessible directories for your use.
 You may need to check the job pbs scripts for relevant dependencies depending on which projects your chosen directories are in.
+Home directories are not advised to be chosen here due to space requirements.

 3. Run the reference data chunking script:
    - `qsub job-ref-chunk.pbs`